sloria/dotfiles/README.md

 - System Settings > Keyboard > Keyboard Shortcuts > Modifier Keys > Change Caps Lock key to Control.

 ![Modifier keys](https://github.com/user-attachments/assets/79a883cd-9eec-472e-bdb6-0b4c2efeea9d)

+**mac mini**

+I also use this repo to configure my Mac Mini server which I have running in headless mode.
+My setup is documented in [docs/MAC_MINI.md](docs/MAC_MINI.md).

 ## what if I only want your vim?